 Up until this point, we had only been leasing the land.
 You may be thinking we were crazy for investing in buildings and electricity.
 But if you talk to any real farmer, you know they work on faith & optimism.
 No other person would plant thousands of dollars in the dirt and hope for a harvest months later.

 The owner of the land originally wanted to build a school but had trouble when the financial crash of 2007-2008 happened.
+He was kind enough to let us lease the piece from year to year.
 Now at this point, the market had improved and it made sense for him to sell the piece for development.
-But did we have millions of dollars to compete with the offers?
+But where were we going to find the millions of dollars needed to compete with big development offers?

 After all the uncertainty, stress, and pressure from the land purchase, we put our whole hearts into the farm.
 We made more room inside the fruitstand, and built a secondary storage building.
 In the spring, we raised baby chicks and had a flock of 40 free range chickens for people to chase around and watch on the farm.
 We held another kids camp that we called "June Days".
 We suffered major crop losses from drought,and toxic algae in the irrigation water.
 But we shifted our focus to our Fall activities.
 We built the entry gate to our Fairgrounds and added 2 new attractions to our pumpkin patch.
 We also held a pumpkin carving contest!